augustoafleal/unisinos-reinforcement-learning/README.md

 - `human_tilemap` – graphical tilemap display using Pygame:
   - Shows the agent, islands, treasure, and enemies with tile graphics in a Pygame window.
+  - The window automatically scales depending on grid size (tile size and zoom adjust to prevent oversized windows).

 - `rgb_array_tilemap` – offscreen tilemap rendering:
   - Returns an RGB array of the current game state using tile graphics.